mayasage/investing/interpreting_financial_statements.md

 - Sinking Fund: Bond or preferred shares retired earlier than their maturity date.
 The company can do this by purchasing its own issue, or indirectly by supplying money to some trustee or agent to do it.
 - Sliding Scale Privilege: A conversion or stock purchase privilege in which the price changes (almost always unfavourable to the senior issue) either with the pass of time or when the privilege is used by a given amount.
 - Over-the-counter (OTC): Buy securities via a decentralized broker-dealer network instead of a centralized exchange like the New York Stock Exchange (NYSE).
 Issues not available in the equity market, are available here.
 The transaction costs are low in this market since its decentralized.
 Example: NASDAQ.
 Note that if some security exists in the equity market, then it doesn't mean that it will not be available in the OTC.
 It's not mutually-exclusive.
 You'll be able to find everything here (in ideal case).
 - Broker-dealer: If you want to buy stocks, you must open your brokerage account with a broker.
 When you want to buy the stock, you tell your broker to go & buy it.
 Similarly, when you want to sell, you tell your broker to sell it for you.
 The broker is acting on your behalf, so he is your "agent" (broker is also called agent).
 The broker will charge you a commission per trade.
 Brokers are of 2 types: full-service brokers, for one-on-one personal service, & discount brokers, those who provide trade execution like online brokers (Groww).
+While brokers work for clients, the dealers work for themselves.
+Dealers are also called "Market Makers" because they simultaneously declare the buy (bid price) and sell price (offer price) of securities.
+They do this in what's called a "dealer market".
+They increase liquidity in the market.
+Imagine a person holds a home and willing to sell it for $5 million.
+Anothe person wants to buy the home, but at $4 million.
+Then comes a third party (dealer) who declares that he'll buy the house for $4.5 million and sell it for $4.7 million in the dealer market profiting on the $0.2 million (called the bid-ask spread, which is similar to scalping, which means profiting from small price changes).
+The home owner will sell the house for $4.7 million thinking it's good enough.
+Hence the price moved down where it originally would not have.
+The seller will never agree to $4 million, considering it too low.
+The seller and the buyer would think that these are third-party people, and would probably value the security at it's right price.
+This happens with stocks in the primary market, but there are other securities out there that don't sell on the stock market.
+NASDAQ is a dealer market.
+Take another example, suppose you have a security that you want to exit, but is not finding a buyer.
+It could happen that you find the dealers in the dealers market.
+They are willing to buy the security at the price lower than what you want, but not too low.
+So you sell to the dealer, and now it's dealers headache to find a buyer.

 ## Analysis Attempts